 This week daytime temperatures have slipped below 20C, our Indian Summer has gone.
 There’s a dusting of snow on the hills behind Nice, largely from that cold snap in mid-October, and the leaves are starting to turn.
 With the clocks having gone back, it’s getting dark earlier.
 The days are drawing in.
 Towns are busy putting up their Xmas lights and shops are busying themselves with Festive window displays.
 Yes, winter is on its way.

 It rained all day Saturday so I spent the time wisely by continuing the “Big Tidy Up”, an event long overdue but slowly progressing.
 Sometimes it feels as if I’m not making enough headway but I’ve only to open the cupboards and drawers, which are neat, tidy and organised beyond belief, to be reassured.
 Marie Kondo (of The Life-Changing Magic of Tidying Up) would be proud of me.
-I’ve even managed to get my beloved to clear out his dressing room and anything which no longer gives him joy has gone to the charity shop. skip.
+I’ve even managed to get my beloved to clear out his dressing room and anything which no longer gives him joy has gone to the charity shop or skip.

 After a dull start, the sun and I duly emerged on Sunday.
 I opted for a leisurely ride around Cap d’Antibes, one of my regular winter circuits.
 The market in Antibes was in full swing and crowds thronged the beach and pavements, the former for possibly the last time this year.